-C. Proposed language - Draft language was published on the project website on September 17, 2019, and notifications were sent to all who subscribe to PWC Alerts.
+- C. Proposed Language Draft language was published on the project website on September 17, 2019, and notifications were sent to all who subscribe to PWC Alerts.
 A project website was developed and maintained by the Planning Office throughout the project.
-This website included all project information including meeting materials, maps, survey results, presentations, etc. Notification of the public meetings was provided on the project website, the County's homepage, and through newspaper advertising.

-- Planning Commission Work Session and Public Meeting The Planning Commission held work sessions on the proposed language on October 23, 2019, November 13, 2019, and December 2, 2020. - E. Planning Commission Public Hearing A public hearing before the Planning Commission has been properly advertised for March 17, 2021, and notifications were sent to all who subscribe to PWC Alerts.
+This website included all project information including meeting materials, maps, survey results, presentations, etc. Notification of the public meetings was provided on the project website, the County's homepage, and through newspaper advertising. - D. Planning Commission Work Session and Public Meeting The Planning Commission held work sessions on the proposed language on October 23, 2019, November 13, 2019, and December 2, 2020. - E. Planning Commission Public Hearing A public hearing before the Planning Commission was properly advertised for March 17, 2021, and notifications were sent to all who subscribe to PWC Alerts.
 The text and maps are also available on the Planning web site www.pwcgov.org/PlanUpdate.
+The Planning Commission recommended denial of Zoning Text Amendment #DPA2017-00008, Transfer of Development Rights Program.